Abiy/distGatling/README.md

         password: "gatling"

     job:
-      path: "/workspace/gatling-charts-highcharts-bundle-2.1.7" # Path to the base directory where the gatling lib, simulation, data, bodies and conf are stored
+      path: "/workspace/gatling-charts-highcharts-bundle-2.1.7" # Path to the base directory where the gatling lib, simulation, resource and conf are stored
       logDirectory: "/workspace/gatling-charts-highcharts-bundle-2.1.7/" # Base directory for log files(log/error and log/std)
       command: "/bin/bash" # Base command to run gatling.sh file
       artifact: "/workspace/gatling-charts-highcharts-bundle-2.1.7/bin/{0}.sh" # Path for the location of gatling.sh